mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 We use an Issue/Proposed Solution template to structure these issues, and typically include a recording of the issue so it can be explained quickly and concisely.

 If the decision maker feels they don’t have enough context to make a decision, DO NOT spend more time talking about the Issue.
-Instead turn to the RAPID decision making framework described below.
+Instead turn to the RAPID decision-making framework described below.

 # Type 1 vs Type 2 decisions